Candy Desk: History

 After Santorum's electoral defeat, Senator Craig Thomas began sitting at the desk.
 Wyoming, the state he was representing, has no members of the National Confectioners Association, and therefore no candymakers large enough to donate hundreds of dollars of candy to fill the desk.
 Senate ethics rules "forbid members accepting gifts worth $100 or more a year from a single source," which can become a problem if a large amount of candy is consumed from the desk each year.
 An exception to this rule allows larger gifts of objects created or produced in the state the senator is from, as long as the items are primarily not used by the senator and his staff.
 This is so senators can "offer visitors home-grown snacks, such as Florida orange juice or Georgia peanuts."

 When asked about Thomas being in charge of the candy desk, Susan Smith, a representative from the National Confectioners Association, stated, "We're happy to provide candy if there are [association] members...It would be difficult for us to do now."
 These issues were worked around by asking many small, local, Wyoming confectionery businesses and chocolatiers to give small amounts of candy that were rotated in and out of the desk.

 After Thomas's death in 2007, it was looked after by George Voinovich and then Mel Martinez.
 Both had relatively short tenures.
 In 2009, George LeMieux, Martinez's successor, began sitting at the desk and was there until he left the Senate in 2011.
 Mark Kirk of Illinois occupied the desk from 2011 to 2015.

 The desk received renewed attention in 2020, during the first impeachment trial of Donald Trump, when a candy bar originating from the desk was spotted being eaten by Louisiana Senator Bill Cassidy during proceedings.

+Upon Toomey's retirement in 2023, Indiana Senator Todd Young took over the candy desk.
+He has put some well-known Indiana-made candies such as Kraft caramels and Albanese Candy gummies in it, as well as some lesser-known, mostly local brands.
+The candy is all donated by the companies, Young said.

 Location

 The candy desk is not a specific desk in the Senate Chamber, but rather a specific seating within the chamber, and any desk that the senator seated in that position chooses to use becomes the candy desk.
 The desk's location has remained static since at least the 97th Congress (1981–1983).
 It is next to the eastern door to the senate chamber.
 Most senators enter the chamber through this door, which is adjacent to elevators leading to one of the stops on the United States Capitol subway system.

 The desk is the first desk on the right, or Republican, side, and is in the last row of desks.
 Traditionally, the candy desk is always on the Republican side of the Senate Chamber and is used by a Republican senator.
-Since 2023, the desk has been occupied by Indiana Senator Todd Young.
+Since 2025, the desk has been occupied by Oklahoma Senator Markwayne Mullin.